hoijui/osh-dir-std/modular.md

 ## Guiding rules

-* if there is only possibly one (file) of something within a project/module, it should be in the root, for examples: `bom.csv`, `README.md`, `LICENSE.txt`
 * use singular forms;
   e.g. `asset`, not `assets`
 * use common short forms, if they exist;
   e.g. `img` not `image`
-* use rather generic names, instead of specific ones, for directories;
-  e.g. `img`, not `drawing` or `photo`
+* for directories, use rather generic names, instead of specific ones: e.g. `img`, not `drawing` or `photo`

 ## Common directory names